malarczykkrzysztof/Environment/README.md

 4. Select the container named /python-server.
 5. Install any additional necessary extensions inside the container.
 6. You are now ready to work inside the container.
-7. To stop the project on your host machine:
+7. To stop the project on your host machine: docker compose down

 ## Testing
+On caontainer in code/app

 - python -m pytest -vv
 - python -m pytest --cov=app -vv